Pico

 Compute layer convergence rates across model sizes using automatically stored activation checkpoints.

-• Effective Dimensions
+• Effective Rank

 • Gradient Magnitude